-Due to the proposed construction only occurring on the west side of the Matanzas Pass Bridge, these utilities are not anticipated to be affected.
+Due to the proposed construction only occurring within the existing Matanzas Pass Bridge deck, these utilities are not anticipated to be affected.
 All planned concrete barriers will include embedded conduits for the project's proposed ITS system and roadway lighting.
 Summit Broadband has requested a minimum of 1" - 2" diameter conduit to extend along the length of the bridge.
 As the project develops to final design, all conduit requests are being coordinated with FDOT and structure details will be provided as necessary to allow for adequate conduit runs.